~ The Temple Incident ~

 The two women slowly walked back to the inn, each lost in their own thoughts.
 Ares watched them, silently swearing that he would get Xena.

 But, he could be very patient when he needed to be.
-Maybe he should start watching Cortese, guiding him more carefully...he grinned wickedly, stroking his beard as the plan hatched...
+He would start by watching Cortese, guiding him more carefully...he grinned wickedly, stroking his beard as the plan hatched...

 JS Stephens' Scrolls